connor-lab/ncov2019-artic-nf/README.md

 |ivarFreqThreshold | ivar frequency threshold for variant|
 |ivarMinDepth | Minimum coverage depth to call variant|

+#### QC
+A script to do some basic COG-UK QC is provided in `bin/qc.py`.
+This currently tests if >50% of reference bases are covered by >10 reads (Illumina) or >20 reads (Nanopore), OR if there is a stretch of more than 10 Kb of sequence without N - setting qc_pass in `<outdir>/<prefix>.qc.csv` to TRUE. `bin/qc.py` can be extended to incorporate any QC test, as long as the script outputs a csv file a "qc_pass" last column, with samples TRUE or FALSE.

 #### Output
 A subdirectory for each process in the workflow is created in `--outdir`.
-Additionally, a `climb_upload` subdirectory containing files important for [COG-UK](https://github.com/COG-UK) is created.
+A `qc_pass_climb_upload` subdirectory containing files important for [COG-UK](https://github.com/COG-UK) is created.